- For Sun Life Rainbow MPF Scheme

 There is a reply form (“Option 2 Form”) attached to the DRN.
 Members are required to complete and send this Option 2 Form to us within 42 days after the date of the DRN (“Expiry Date”) if they wish to stay invested in the existing constituent fund.
 If members do not reply before the Expiry Date, all their accrued benefits, investment instruction for future contributions and benefits transferred from other MPF schemes (“Future Investments”) will be invested according to DIS within 5 business days after the Expiry Date.

 Members should send the Option 2 Form via channels listed in the table below.
-Otherwise, members may run at a risk that the Option 2 Form may not reach us or may reach us at a time later than what is expected; and in turn affect the investments of the accrued benefits and Future Investments.
+Otherwise, members may run at a risk that the Option 2 Form may not reach us or may reach us at a time later than what is expected; and in

 The following table sets out the channels and cut-off time for receipt of the Option 2 Form.
 Any instruction received after the cut-off time will be considered as action taken after Expiry Date which may affect the accrued benefits and Future Investments to change to DIS.